AlexAltea/blog/posts/2016-10-12-xchg-rax-rax-solutions/_main.md

 ...
 ```

-This resembles a 8-bit CBC encryption scheme using `al` as IV, except for the fact that it uses the identity function as block cipher encryption instead of a pseudorandom function.
+This resembles a 8-bit CBC encryption scheme using `al` as IV, except that it uses the identity function for block cipher encryption, not a pseudorandom function with a key.
+Instead, the IV plays the role as key.

+This was the staple home-made "crypto" in the early 80s home computer era.

 ### Snippet 0x10